-It is thought that by the end of the year, up to 15 percent of social media reviews could be fake online reviews, and it’s a two-way street.
+It is thought that by the end of the year, up to 15 percent of online social media reviews could be fake, and it’s a two-way street.
 Some seeking positive reviews will pay to have five-star ratings while those looking to damage the reputation of another will pay for bad reviews.

-Those receiving bad reviews have attempted to turn things around with paid five-star reviews, resulting in a completely inaccurate overview of their food truck business.
-Add to that, the negative reviews left by disgruntled or former employees creating more havoc and leaving a mobile food vendor to feel helpless.
+Those receiving bad reviews have attempted to turn things around with paid five-star reviews, resulting in a discombobulated and completely inaccurate overview of a business.
+Add to that the negative reviews left by disgruntled or former employees creating more havoc and leaving a mobile food vendor to feel helpless.

 How trustworthy are social media reviews to consumers?
-Some reports claim that consumer trust in social media reviews is fairly low.
+Some reports claim that consumer trust in social media reviews is currently low.

-The good news is the Federal Trade Commission is cracking down on fake online reviews.
-Companies face litigation from the FTC for forging fake online reviews against their competitors.
+The good news is the Federal Trade Commission is cracking down on fake reviews.
+Companies face litigation from the FTC for forging fake reviews.

 Without the aid of social media log-in, computer algorithm and the expense of a lawsuit, food truck owners can protect themselves from fake online reviews by close monitoring of review sites and paying attention to specific patterns in writing, such as common verbiage in multiple reviews.
 Be on the alert for common misspelled words and pay attention to capitalization.

-If there are suspicious reviews, you can flag the review and take the initiative to contact the website and request the reviews be authenticated or removed.
+If there are suspicious reviews, you can flag them.
+Then take the initiative to contact the website and request the reviews be authenticated or removed.
 At the least, protect your mobile food business by marking the suspicious review as spam.

 Just to be clear, you can’t use any of these strategies for real reviews.
-If you’ve been taking a digital beating for bad service or bad food, then the obvious answer is to start impress every single person who comes to your service window so that their good reviews make the bad reviews look silly and outdated.
+If you’ve been taking a digital beating for bad service or food, then the obvious answer is to start impress everyone who comes to your service window.
+This will help the good reviews make the bad reviews look silly.